AstarNetwork/astar-docs/docs/builder-guides/Use Astar Features/How to Get Started in AstarBase.md

   );
 ```

-### Step3:
+### Step 3:

-We use Shibuya Address for this example and so add a necessary detail available from [here](https://github.com/AstarNetwork/astarbase/blob/main/public/config/config.json) in App.js file.
+We use a Shibuya address for this example.
+Add the a necessary details available from [here](https://github.com/AstarNetwork/astarbase/blob/main/public/config/config.json) in App.js file.

 ```jsx
 const web3 = new Web3(new Web3.providers.HttpProvider("[https://rpc.shibuya.astar.network:8545](https://rpc.shibuya.astar.network:8545/)"));
 ```

-### Step4:
+### Step 4:

-ABI is available [here](https://github.com/AstarNetwork/astarbase/blob/main/public/config/register_abi.json) and so we add it in App.js file.
-For this, we put ABI in the same file for simplicity but you can put it in a different folder to make your code cleaner.
+The ABI is available [here](https://github.com/AstarNetwork/astarbase/blob/main/public/config/register_abi.json), we can now add it in App.js file.
+For this, we put ABI in the same file to make is easy, but you can put it in a different folder to make your code cleaner.

 ```jsx
 const abi = [